Twanthain and Twanthainese

 • Twanthainese culture places a very high value on filial piety.
 However, their notion of filial piety goes both ways, with parents having to respect their children.

 • Twanthain was occupied by Japan from 1939 to 1945.
-The use of Twanthainese was discouraged and restricted, and the cititzens were forced to learn Japanese.
+The use of Twanthainese and other pre-existing languages was discouraged and restricted, and the cititzens living then were forced to learn Japanese.

 • Twanthain was never socialist, despite what its official name suggests nowadays.